Humanoid Factors: Design Principles for AI Humanoids in Human Worlds: Humanoid Factors Framework

 These shifts indicate that the promise of humanoids is not defined solely by capability, such as mobility or dexterity, but by compatibility with human environments, norms, and expectations.
 Effective deployment therefore requires legible behavior, reliable communication, and sustained co-adaptation to human practices and social conventions~\citep{hancock2011meta}.
 Achieving this compatibility demands that embodiment, cognition, social interaction, and ethics be treated as co-equal design constraints rather than isolated considerations.

 As summarized in Figure~\ref{fig:4_pillars}, we therefore structure the Humanoid Factors framework around four pillars---\textbf{Physical (P)}, \textbf{Cognitive (C)}, \textbf{Social (S)}, and \textbf{Ethical (E)}---that capture the key ways humanoid systems differ from both traditional automation and humans themselves.
-Each pillar addresses distinct design challenges and evaluation criteria that emerge when intelligent, human-shaped agents operate in shared human spaces.
-These pillars provide a principled foundation for guiding humanoid design and assessing human–humanoid coexistence.
+Each pillar emphasizes a distinct evaluative question: whether the humanoid fits the physical environment and task demands, whether it reasons and acts in ways that remain legible under uncertainty, whether it coordinates with human expectations and social norms, and whether its behavior remains accountable and acceptable.
+The layers within each pillar should be read as a pragmatic decomposition for design and evaluation, not as a claim that real deployments can be neatly partitioned into independent modules.
+In practice, failures often cut across pillars: for example, a motion that deviates from human expectation may simultaneously reflect embodiment limits, policy-design choices, social miscalibration, and safety implications.

 \Psubsection{Physical Pillar (\textbf{P})}

 The Physical Pillar establishes how a humanoid's body enables it to operate, signal, and adapt within human environments.
 Rather than enumerating hardware variations, we organize the physical design space into a four–layer embodiment model that distinguishes (i) what the robot \emph{is}, (ii) how it \emph{perceives}, (iii) how it \emph{acts and communicates}, and (iv) how it \emph{sustains operation}.
 This \emph{layered embodiment structure} avoids overloading the definition of ``humanoid'' with incidental engineering choices and instead grounds the Physical pillar in functional principles that generalize across morphologies and future platforms.